 This visual structure of your company might make sense to you, but it’s often bewildering or confusing to your customers.

-Another example of misguided site design is ones that prioritize company information over the products or services you sell.
+Another example of misguided site design prioritizes company information over the products or services you sell.

 If you’re looking for a way to display information about your business that is important but not relevant to your customers, try putting it in a less prominent place.

 One of the reasons many companies stick their corporate info at the bottom of the page is so it’s out of the way of the main content but still accessible.

-Amazon puts all of its corporate information in the footer of their page.
-This allows their products to take precedence but keeps the links on the page, so they’re still accessible.
+Amazon puts all of its corporate information in the footer of its page.
+This allows their products to take precedence but keeps the links on the page so they’re still accessible.

 Your customers expect your site to clearly show them how to get to the things important to them.
-If your company’s forte is information, your site should be structured and designed to get customers in front of that information quickly.
+If your company’s forte is information, your site should be structured and designed to quickly get customers in front of that information.